 Did I know I wanted a career in science since I was a young tyke?
 No. However, I did know that I wanted to change the world, make it a better place, inspire people, and turn the dark into light.
 I first thought I would accomplish these ambitious goals through religion, and even spent time in a Benedictine monastery while contemplating the priesthood.
 Later, I aspired to fulfill these goals through music.
 I thought that I could, like Bono in U2, cause social change and inspire the world with self-crafted songs in an original pop-rock band (you can check out my music in the music section of this site).
 In my late 20s, I began watching astronomy documentaries and reading popular science non-fiction.
 As my curiosity continued, I stumbled upon an old 1980s PBS documentary on Netflix hosted by a prolific and poetic character that struck a chord in me like nothing else in my life.
 It was while watching the original Cosmos: A Personal Voyage that Carl Sagan showed me how to save the world.

 In the summer of 2013, as a newly vetted disciple of science, I enrolled as a full-time non-traditional adult student at the University of Pittsburgh (Pitt).
 I originally enrolled with the intention of getting a B.S. in Astronomy & Physics, then later changed to a B.S. in Natural Sciences because of time and financial restraints associated with being a non-traditional adult student.
-I graduated on May 1, 2016 and received a B.S. in Natural Sciences (planetary science focus), a B.A. in Media and Professional Communications, and a Certificate in Digital Media.
-The two degrees (B.S. and B.A.) were chosen so I could make a career out of science public outreach, education, and communication, and because of my love for the arts.
+I graduated in April 2016 and received a B.S. in Natural Sciences (planetary science focus), a B.A. in Media and Professional Communications, and a Certificate in Digital Media.